You’ve sent your first test SMS through the API. Now comes the part the quickstart skipped.

 For deeper integration with your CRM, see our SMS CRM integration guide.

-Shipping SMS in production across Ghana’s mobile networks requires attention to formatting, encoding, compliance, and resilience.
+Shipping SMS in production across Ghana’s and Nigeria’s mobile networks requires attention to formatting, encoding, compliance, and resilience.

 E.164 Phone Number Formatting